v-iashin/video_features/docs/models/resnet.md

 conda activate torch_zoo
 ```

 It is pretty much the same procedure as with other features.
+The example is provided for the ResNet-50 flavour, but we also support ResNet-18,34,101,152.
 ```bash
 python main.py \
     --feature_type resnet50 \